Benedictgr97/Customer_electricity_switching_elasticity/README.md

 ## Methodology
 -Each metric was brought togethor at a month on month level from the .gov csv's.
 -Correlations were checked to see if their were any strongly correlating groups that later on could be disgarded.
 Gas transfers were dropped.
--To see if there was any lag in the data the correlations of each lagged variable with transfers were displayed to see if any could be used to create a higher         -quality coefficient.
+-To see if there was any lag in the data the correlations of each lagged variable with transfers were displayed to see if any could be used to create a higher       quality coefficient.
 -The greatest lagged correlations where then added to the original data frame.
--The correlation and Rsquared values were then calcualated for each metric to understand the strongest descriptive factors of customer switching and how much of      -the variance each explained.
+-The correlation and Rsquared values were then calcualated for each metric to understand the strongest descriptive factors of customer switching and how much of
+the variance each explained.
 -The coefficient produced by the strongest factors are then used to determine the number of monthly customer swtiches based on these.

 #